 It’s a renewable source of energy that’s regularly available and comes in abundance.
 The ever-improving capabilities of solar energy allow us to make the best of sunlight and extract more power with better efficiency.
-As long as there’s the sun in the sky, there’ll be a sustainable source of energy on Earth for generations to come and beyond.
+As long as there’s the sun in the sky and a workable net metering in Texas (or any other place that receives a lot of sunlight), there’ll be a sustainable source of energy on Earth for generations to come and beyond.

 You can save good money in the long term:

 Since your solar panels will be generating energy for your household, you can spend less on utilities.
 What appeals to many homeowners is the fact that if you can be totally self-reliant on solar, your energy is pretty much free.
 If you’re making more energy than you use, you can even get paid for sending that extra energy back to the grid.
 And on the extra money you can invest in some cryptocurrency – buy BNB, Bitcoin, USDT etc to gain even more profit from it.
 Solar panels are also an effective way to increase the value of your home.

 But apart from the savings you can obtain from lower utility bills, solar panels can also enable you to save money on your electricity plans.
 Generally, when a consumer gets solar panels, part of their return of investment (ROI) is how much they can make selling back to the grid.
 Net metering in Texas is different than other areas of the country.
 Instead of selling back power to the utility, you need to pick an electricity supplier that has solar buyback electricity plans.

 With these plans, you’re allowed to send the excess solar energy back to the grid and earn bill credits.
 When this happens, you’ll not only save money on your monthly energy bills but you’ll also make your home more sustainable while helping nearby homes and businesses get access to electricity from the excess solar energy.

 The panels are low maintenance: